• Recipes

 Tips for Cooking Rice

-• Rinse the rice first and drain well.
+• Rinse the rice very well, and drain.

 • Cook rice in a pressure cooker, Instant Pot, or rice cooker if you have one.